brylleduka/Thesis-OnlineAppointment/README.md

-Thesis Project: Website for Z Essence Facial and Spa with online inquiry and appointment
+Thesis Project: Website for Facial and Spa Salon with online inquiry and appointment

 Add .env file
 contains: